shenxianpeng/gcov-example/README.md

 There are three main steps:

-1. Adding special compilation options to the GCC compilation to generate the executable, and `*.gcno`.
+1. Adding special compile options to the GCC compilation to generate the executable, and `*.gcno`.
 2. Running (testing) the generated executable, which generates the `*.gcda` data file.
 3. With `*.gcno` and `*.gcda`, generate the `gcov` file from the source code, and finally generate the code coverage report.